-- The number of conflicts, conflicting lines of code, and conflicting files are reduced or on the same order of magnitude. - The number of conflicts or conflicting lines is significantly increased (highlighted in Tab.
+- 1. The number of conflicts, conflicting lines of code, and conflicting files are reduced or on the same order of magnitude. - The number of conflicts or conflicting lines is significantly increased (highlighted in Tab.
 2), but other numbers are reduced.

-We have highlighted projects that fall into the second category with gray background color in Table 2.
+We have highlighted projects that fall into the second category with a gray background in Table 2.

-Compared to unstructured merge, semistructured merge (including conflict handlers) can reduce the number of conflicts in 60 % of the sample merge scenarios by 34 ± 21 % (the number of conflicting lines of code is reduced in 82 % of the sample merge scenarios by 61 ± 22 %; the number of conflicting files is reduced in 72 % of the sample merge scenarios by 28 ± 12 %).
+Compared to unstructured merge, semistructured merge (including conflict handlers) can reduce the number of conflicts in 60 % of the sample merge scenarios by $34\pm21$ % (the number of conflicting lines of code is reduced in 82 % of the sample merge scenarios by $61\pm22$ %; the number of conflicting files is reduced in 72 % of the sample merge scenarios by $28\pm12$ %).